 Aberfan (7 pianos, voice and tools of rescue)

 Elegy for Aberfan.
 Contemporary world music.
 Composer Laura Siersema.
+(Studio recording in process.)

 On October 21, 1966, in the small mining village of Aberfan, Wales, a man-made mountain of coal waste catastrophically collapsed on a primary school and nearby houses, killing 116 children and 28 adults.